 Second, review whether a Penalty Abatement Request will reduce the penalties (without extending the statute).

-Third, look at transforming the non-deductible tax debt into a deductible debt, such as mortgage.
+Third, look at transforming the non-deductible tax debt into a deductible debt, such as Trade or Business loans.

 There are numerous other strategies and tactics against the IRS, depending on the process and your situation.
 It is best to review ALL your options with a tax attorney who represents your best interests.